 Between 2002 and 2018, South Asia, Middle East and North Africa (MENA) region and sub-Saharan Africa accounted for 93 per cent of all deaths from terrorism.
 The largest number was recorded in MENA, at more than 93,700 fatalities.
 South Asia recorded roughly 67,500 over the same period, with a further 45,000 occurring in sub-Saharan Africa.

-The yearly report, developed by the Institute for Economics & Peace (IEP) based on the Global Terrorism Database by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) as well as other sources, provides the most comprehensive resource on global terrorism trends.
+The yearly Global Terrorism Index, developed by the Institute for Economics & Peace, is based on the Global Terrorism Database by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) as well as other sources, and provides the most comprehensive resource on global terrorism trends.